Skip to main content

 Configure the inverted index

-The filterable index is only capable of filtering, while the searchable index can be used for both searching and filtering (though not as fast as the filterable index).
+The filterable indexes are only capable of filtering, while the searchable index can be used for both searching and filtering (though not as fast as the filterable index).

 So, setting "indexFilterable": false and "indexSearchable": true (or not setting it at all) will have the trade-off of worse filtering performance but faster imports (due to only needing to update one index) and lower disk usage.